UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 </center>

 Notes:
-Then click “Manage access” and type in the collaborator’s GitHub username or email, and select their name when it appears.
+Then type in the collaborator’s GitHub username or email, and select their name when it appears.

 After this, you should see your newly added collaborator listed under the “Manage access” tab.
 They should receive an email invitation to join the GitHub repository as a collaborator. **They need to accept this invitation to enable write access**.